eHarmony/vw-webservice/README.md

         -v
 ```

-If you happen to have a humongous gzipped file containing millions of examples (eg, ner.train.gz, included under vw-webservice-jersey/src/test/resources, which has ~272K examples), you can do the following:
+If you happen to have a humongous gzipped file containing millions of plaintext examples (eg, ner.train.gz, included under vw-webservice-jersey/src/test/resources, which has ~272K examples), you can do the following:

 ```
 # assume we are in the vw-webservice directory